The Government has restated its commitment to delivering pensions dashboards in a written statement.

 • Step 7: Submit IT Health Check evidence (you need to have sucessfully completed 'Conduct IT Health Check or penetration test' to complete this step)

-• Step 8: Service acceptance
+• Step 8: Integration testing

-• Step 9: Integration testing
+• Step 9: Service acceptance

 • Step 10: Provide live endpoints